pyeventsourcing/eventsourcing/README.md

 ## Application

-The command method `create_world()` creates and saves a new instance of the aggregate class `World`, and returns the UUID of the new instance.
-The command method `make_it_so()` uses the given `world_id` to retrieve  a `World` aggregate instance from the application's repository (reconstructs the aggregate from its stored events), then calls the aggregate command method `make_it_so()`, and then saves the aggregate (collects and stores new aggregate event).
-The application query method `get_history()` uses the given `world_id` to retrieve a `World` aggregate instance from the application repository, and then returns the aggregate's history.
+The command method `create_world()` of the `Worlds` application (defined above) creates and saves a new instance of the aggregate class `World`, and returns the UUID of the new instance.
+The command method `make_it_so()` uses the given `world_id` to retrieve  an instance of the `World` aggregate class from the application repository (reconstructs the aggregate from its stored events), then calls  the aggregate command method `make_it_so()`, and then saves the aggregate (collects and stores new aggregate event).
+The application query method `get_history()` uses the given `world_id` to retrieve an instance of the `World` aggregate class from the application repository, and then returns the value of the aggregate's `history` attribute.

 The application repository method `repository.get()` is used to retrieve stored aggregates, by reconstructing them from their stored events.